DanRoscigno/nextjs-compose/README.md

     package.json and the content files).

 ## Build setup
-The command to build a new Docker image is `docker compose build`.
+The command to build the Docker image is `docker compose build`.
 This command causes an image to be built with `package.json` in place, and `yarn install` to be run.
 See the `Dockerfile` and `docker-compose.yml`.